windkh/node-red-contrib-telegrambot/README.md

 # Warning
-The scripts inside the nodes make use of ECMAScript 6 string operations.
-This requires a nodejs version with ECMAScript 6 support.
-The nodes are tested with v4.2.1.
+The nodes are tested with v4.2.1  (ECMAScript 6).
+The project is still under construction.

 # Usage